n27051538/solaris_exporter/README.md

             export https_proxy=http://proxy.example.com:3128
     # Install Python 3.7 module prometheus_client
             pip-3.7 install prometheus_client
+            # tested with version 0.13.1, to install this version you may run
+            # pip-3.7 install prometheus_client==0.13.1
     # Install Python 3.7 module psutil
     # Also you could get psutil for Python 3.7 via 'pkg install library/python/psutil-37',
     # but its old version '5.6.7' not adapted for Sol11.4.41 changes, fails at 'swap -l' output, have network dev inaccuracy.